DavidFineboym/LoggingDecoratorGenerator/NuGetReadme.md

 #### Duration as metric
 Reporting duration of methods as a metric has an advantage of being separated from logs, so you can enable one without the other.
-For example, metrics can be collected ad-hoc by [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-collection#view-metrics-with-dotnet-counters) tool or Prometheus.
+For example, metrics can be collected ad-hoc by [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-collection#view-metrics-with-dotnet-counters) tool or Prometheus.<br>
-It also has built-in statistical aggregation like percentiles.<br>
 Only if `ReportDurationAsMetric` is `true`, then [IMeterFactory](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.imeterfactory) is required in the decorator class constructor.
 For the example above, name of the meter will be `typeof(ISomeService).ToString()`.
 Name of the instrument is always `"logging_decorator.method.duration"` and type is [Histogram](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.histogram-1).<br>